In the modern business environment, managing risk is critical for both business continuity and achievement of financial and strategic goals.

-- Risk appetite analysis: What’s your enterprise’s acceptable level of risk?
+- Risk appetite analysis to determine your organization’s acceptable level of risk

 - Policies and procedures for managing compliance risk

-- Quantitative risk assessment—relies on data and mathematical probabilities
+- A quantitative risk assessment relies on data and mathematical probabilities to calculate risk

 - Controls testing and monitoring